TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Real-World Experiments

 Our physical validation framework integrates three essential components designed to evaluate \method's performance under realistic conditions: a robotic manipulation platform, high-fidelity tactile sensing, and diverse test objects with varied kinematic properties.

 \paragraph*{Robot system setup}

-Manipulating articulated objects with varied handle paths requires full 6-\acs{dof} movement capability in Cartesian space.
-Our platform employs a 7-\acs{dof} Kinova Gen3 robotic arm paired with a Robotiq 2F-85 gripper, providing the necessary workspace coverage and manipulation flexibility.
+Manipulating articulated objects with varied handle paths requires full 6-\ac{dof} movement capability in Cartesian space.
+Our platform employs a 7-\ac{dof} Kinova Gen3 robotic arm paired with a Robotiq 2F-85 gripper, providing the necessary workspace coverage and manipulation flexibility.
 To enable precise contact sensing---crucial for our tactile-based approach---we modified the gripper by replacing its standard pads with two GelSight-type tactile sensors.
 This integrated system, illustrated in \cref{fig:real-exp_setup}, combines motion versatility with tactile feedback.
-Overall, the tactile sensor updates contact information at \SI{120}{\hertz}, while the offset velocity is computed at \SI{50}{\hertz} and transmitted to Kinova's low-level controller, which operates at \SI{1000}{\hertz}.
+The tactile sensor’s pose relative to the robot wrist is determined from the robot’s mechanical model.
+The internal camera of the GelSight-type sensor is then calibrated using OpenCV’s built-in routines: we estimate the camera intrinsics and lens distortion coefficients by imaging laser-cut black markers that serve as calibration targets.